 Well, it’s supposed to rain this week – if not today, then tomorrow.
 Monsoon season keeps getting longer in Ontario, so we had better be prepared.
 With that in mind, here’s a roundup of kids’ crafts and activities for rainy days.
 (Click on the title or right on the pictures below.)
 1. Yarn Laser Grid This is fairly self-evident,… Read More »

 This is maybe the greatest DIY we’ve ever seen.

 It’s gonna be 33 degrees (feels like 42!) again today in Toronto and across southern Ontario.
 Got some kids to entertain?
 Keep it cool.

-It’s Victoria Day in Canada: the day where, all across the country, neighbour motivates neighbour to shake off old cobwebs, clean up the old leaves and make their garden beautiful once again.
-But we know.
+It’s Victoria Day in Canada – the day where, all across the country, neighbour motivates neighbour to shake off old cobwebs, clean up old leaves and make their garden beautiful once again.
+We know.
 You’ve got kids.
 You’re busy.
 Your house is a mess.
 So what?
-We’ve found some super easy garden ideas you can… Read More »
+We’ve found some super easy garden ideas you can do with… Read More »

 Okay, moms: AVERT YOUR EYES.
 Or just leave this page open on the computer.
 So it’s Mother’s Day on Sunday and you were meaning to find time to gather the kids and make a beautiful and meaningful present, right?
 There’s still time.
 Here are three practical DIY gifts that everyone in the family can collaborate on for mom.… Read More »